hughobrien/psu-constitution/README.md

 	6. Report regularly to the Executive Committee on the financial state of the Union and shall provide a written report of income and expenditure after each semester with the President.

 	7. At the end of each financial year (end of September), prepare and submit the accounts to the Executive Committee for its approval.
 The accounts shall include all income and expenditure of the Union for that financial year.
 The outgoing Treasurer shall ensure that these accounts are submitted to the next meeting of the incoming Executive Committee.
+TODO: FY

-	8. Become a co signee on the Unions current account and cheques and be requested to approve purchases.
+	8. Become a co-signee on the Unions current account and cheques and be requested to approve purchases.

-3. The Events and Publicities Officer:
+3. The Events and Publicities Officer shall: TODO: Still a position?

 	1. Be responsible for publicising all meetings and all social events of the Union.